tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 How To Use
 ~~~~~~~~~~~~

-* Click `E` button to start the area,
+* Press `E` key to start the area,

 	.. image:: images/modes/AreaMode/AreaModeTab1.png

-* After the area is set, press the `E` button again to spawn area of the objects.
+* Once the area is set, press `E` key again to spawn the objects.

 	.. image:: images/modes/AreaMode/AreaModeTab2.png